ilorez/MERN-Notes/TypeScript/README.md

 ### Type Assertions

-- Sometime Compiler Doesnt Know The Information We Do
+- Sometime Compiler Doesn't Know The Information We Do

 ```ts
 // let myImg = document.getElementById("my-img") as HTMLImageElement;